dritsema/mamp/XcodeHomebrewGit.md

 ### Enter Homebrew

-This method takes a little bit of setup, but its well worth the time.
-Homebrew is an awesome tool that makes installing packages, libraries, utilities, etc. a breeze.

-To install Homebrew first we need to install Xcode.
+This method takes a little bit of setup but its well worth the time.
+Homebrew is an awesome tool that makes installing packages, libraries, utilities a breeze.
+To install it, first we need to install Xcode.
 Xcode is a developer suite Apple offers with all the tools you need to build Mac and iOS apps, but also includes basic compilers and libraries needed to install various web development tools.

-Fortunately since Mavericks and Yosemite this is relateively painless.
+Fortunately since Mavericks and Yosemite getting this installed is relatively painless.

 #### Install Xcode